Retro-Devils/WickedOS/README.md

 # What do you want to see in WickedOS ?

 - Have Ideas?!?!?
 We would love your input on WickedOS.
+Discord and Facebook currently best way to interact .

 - Email us at theretrodevils@gmail.com with the subject line WickedOS for all suggestions.
 SUGGESTIONS AND IDEAS ONLY PLEASE .